mit-cml/appinventor-sources/CONTRIBUTING_AI.md

 ### Feature Flag

-`ai.agent.features.companion-context` (default `true`) gates server-side emission of `CompanionModule` and the three runtime-read tool definitions.
+`AppInventorFeatures.aiAgentCompanionContextEnabled()` (default `true`) gates server-side emission of `CompanionModule` and the three runtime-read tool definitions.
 When off, tools are never shipped to the LLM and any `companionSnapshot` in the request is ignored.

 ---